Mxn-ptr/printf/README.md

 This repository is a project during the first year of Holberton School.

-It is to be done in duo and consists in recoding the famoous printf function
+It is to be done in duo and consists in recoding the famous printf function.

 # _printf